 #3 - The Marketplace Has Changed, Your Customer Has Changed

 When you first started your business, you aimed to attract a particular set of customers; great, that was working.
 However, the market has changed, a new generation has buying power, and your brand is not attractive to them at all.
-A rebrand can get you in front of the eyes of this new generation and make the current customers feel part of the in-crowd.
+Maybe you need to highlight characteristics of a brand name.
+Rebranding can get you in front of the eyes of this new generation and make the current customers feel part of the in-crowd.

 #4 - You’re Getting Beat